-Candidates may not begin coursework until full acceptance into the program has been granted.
+canalautes int ay not begin coursework until full acceptance into the program has been granted.

 ELEMENTARY EDUCATION

 COURSE TITLE CRS/HRS

 PSYC207 Child Psychology 3

 ED202 Introduction to Technology in Education 3

 ED250 Introduction to Special Education 3

 ED310 Materials and Methods in Elementary Social Studies and Science 3

 ED315 Materials and Methods in Elementary School Math 3

 ED317 Reading/Writing Processes I 3

 ED318 Reading/Writing Process II 3

 ED319 Practicum in Reading 3

 ED412 Classroom Management in the Elementary School 3

 One of the following:

-ED422 Student Teaching (one semester) 6
+ED422 Clinical Practice - Student Teaching (one semester) 6

-ED424 Internship (six hours/semester/two semesters, requires a full-time teaching position) 6
+ED424 Clinical Practice - Internship (six hours/semester/two semesters, requires a 6

+full-time teaching position)

-NOTE: ED317, ED318, and ED319 are sequence courses.
-They must be taken in order and they may not be taken together.
+NOTE: ED317 7, ED318, and ED319 are sequence courses.
+They must be taken in order and they n nay not be take

+together.

+SECONDARY EDUCATION

+COURSE TITLE CRS/HRS

+PSYC208 Adolescent Psychology 3

+ED202 Introduction to Technology in Education 3

+ED250 Introduction to Special Education 3
-SECONDARY EDUCATION COURSE TITLE CRS/HRS PSYC208 Adolescent Psychology 3 ED202 Introduction to Technology in Education 3 ED250 Introduction to Special Education 3 ED320 Materials and Methods in Secondary School Reading 3 ED413 The Middle School 3 ED414 Classroom Management in the Secondary School 3 ED430 Principles of Learning and Teaching - Required prior to Methods Coursework 3 One of the following Methodology classes: ED435 Materials and Methods in Secondary Sciences 3 ED436 Materials and Methods in Secondary English 3

-ED437 Materials and Methods in Secondary Mathematics 3 ED438 Materials and Methods in Secondary Social Studies 3 One of the following: ED422 Student Teaching (one semester) 6 ED424 Internship (six hours/semester/two semesters, requires a full-time teaching position) 6 NOTE: ED430 must be completed prior to enrolling in methodology coursework.
+COURSE TITLE CRS/HRS PSYC208 Adolescent Psychology 3 ED202 Introduction to Technology in Education 3 ED250 Introduction to Special Education 3 ED320 Materials and Methods in Secondary School Reading 3 ED413 The Middle School 3 ED414 Classroom Management in the Secondary School 3 ED430 Principles of Learning and Teaching - Required prior to Methods Coursework 3 One of the following Methodology classes: ED435 Materials and Methods in Secondary Sciences 3 ED436 Materials and Methods in Secondary English 3 ED437 Materials and Methods in Secondary Mathematics 3 ED438 Materials and Methods in Secondary Social Studies 3 One of the following: ED422 Clinical Practice - Student Teaching (one semester) 6 ED424 Clinical Practice - Internship (six hours/semester/two semesters, requires a 6 full-time teaching position) NOTE: ED430 m oust be completed prior to enrolling in methodology coursework. ·